-The Pacific Northwest is known for its stunning landscapes and natural beauty.
+The Pacific Northwest is home to stunning landscapes and natural beauty.
 Mountains, lakes, rivers, forests, the area has it all, and its residents really embrace the outdoors.
 Those who live in Portland have the special ability to drive in any direction and arrive at a scenic destination.
 That doesn’t mean you have to leave the city to get a dose of nature, however.
-Placed throughout the entire city are gorgeous parks and green spaces to enjoy.
+Throughout the entire city, there are gorgeous parks and green spaces to enjoy.
 So many, in fact, that we couldn’t list them all here.
 Read on for some Portland botanical gardens that you can’t miss.

 Leach Botanical Garden

-Located in outer southwest Portland, the Leach Botanical Garden was established in 1931 by botanist Lilla Leach, originally as landscaping for her private home.
-It was later donated to the city.
+Botanist Lilla Leach established The Leach Botanical Garden in 1931.
+Originally, the gardens served as landscaping for her private home.
+The land, located in outer southwest Portland, was later donated to the city.

-This lush garden is now home to more than 2,000 species of native and non-native plants, including medicinal herbs, wildflowers, firs, and more than 125 species of ferns.
-It covers 16 acres and is divided by Johnson Creek.
+This lush garden is now home to more than 2,000 species of native and non-native plants.
+You’ll find medicinal herbs, wildflowers, firs, and more than 125 species of ferns.
+The garden covers 16 acres, divided by Johnson Creek.
 It’s a beautiful place to wander around, with a self-guided tour winding through the park and many species labeled.

 International Rose Test Garden